DeffreusTheda/CTF/README.md

 > [!WARNING]
 > Please star ⭐ this repo if you found it helpful, I would appreciate it ^-^

-CTFs Writeups by Deffreus Theda, A.K.A. d3ffr3u5, vinni3, Effie
+CTFs Writeups by Deffreus Theda, A.K.A. d3ffr3u5, vinni3, .effie

 I mainly play on the Reverse Engineering category, with minor experience on Pwn and Forensics.